ceilfors/ceilfors.github.io/_drafts/retrospective.md

 - Jenkins migration
 - Draw diagram
 - Too many times including managements
+- slicing

-Passion will get you far
+# Passion will get you far
+Most of us live in a non-programmer-friendly society.
+We have words like geek or nerd which have negative connation to diss programmers.
+You are socially expected to have 'life' after work.
+Of course, programming is not counted as 'life'.
+On the other hand, most of the programmers I know are introverts, meaning they are quiet and will naturally not talk about their passions.
+These two factors cause a vicious cycle which worsen our society.

 - Seniors helped me grew.
 I was hired.
 - Passion will get you far, Annan pairing, yip Wan helping etc. Finally kicked out.
 - Passion from manager trumps KPI, ***REMOVED*** ***REMOVED***
 - Focusing your passion, show graph of mine and average humans

-You don't get what you don't ask
+# You don't get what you don't ask
 - role
 - salary
 - job scope

-The recipe to fail
+# The recipe to fail
 - Multiple stakeholders
 - team allocation, 100%, no commitment
 - Fragmentation of time
 - Bureaucracy
 - You can do things remotely, only with the best people.

-Productivity
+# Productivity
 - 15 mins rule, save people time: when you're stuck on something ... you have to try to solve the problem all by yourself for 15 min, but then when the 15 minutes are up you have to ask for help.
 Failure to do the former wastes people's time, failure to ask for help wastes your time.
 - Set your own deadline
 - Importance of work prioritise
 - Work in batch.

-Reactive Management
+# Reactive Management
 - Difference between alignment and micro management.
 If your team is not deviating, you achieve 101 micro management
 - jargon abuse: cross functional team recently
 - change of priority